 Time to Charge or Refuel

 It’s also important to consider the charge and refueling time and convenience.
-With an e-bike, all you need is an electrical outlet in order to charge it.
-This allows you to charge at home or at work, which is extremely convenient.
-You can also charge at some restaurants and stores.
+With an e-bike, all you need is an electrical outlet to charge it.
+You can charge at home, at work, or at some restaurants and stores.
 It’s easy to find a power outlet.
-With a moped, you simply drive to a gas station to fill up the tank.
-This is a little less convenient.
+This is extremely convenient.

 One drawback to electric bikes is that they take a long time to charge.
 Depending on the quality of your battery, it could take anywhere from 3.5-6 hours to charge an electric bike from empty to full.
 With a moped, you can fuel up in just a few minutes and continue riding.

 Winner: Fueling up a moped is faster.
+Charging an e-bike is more convenient.

 Speed

-On some e-bikes it is also possible to reprogram the bike’s control unit to remove the speed limiter.
-This is called ‘chipping’ the e-bike.
+There are some exceptions.
+Class 3 e-bikes have a top speed of 28 mph (45 kph).
+These are legal in some regions but illegal in others.
+On some e-bikes, it is also possible to remove the speed limiter.
 Some e-bikes don’t have a speed limiter.
 Some high-powered e-bikes can reach speeds of 40-60 mph (64-97 kph).
 These bikes are not legal in most places but enforcement is usually not very strict.

 There are mopeds with larger motors that have a higher top speed.
-It is also possible to make modifications to a moped to increase its top speed.
+It is also possible to make modifications to a moped to increase the top speed.
 For example, you can install a different air filter that allows for better airflow.
 You can install a higher-performance exhaust system.
 You can also install a big bore kit.
 These include a larger cylinder and piston to increase the displacement of your motor.
 You can make a 50cc moped into a 70cc moped this way.
 With these upgrades, you may be able to reach 40-50 mph or more.

 Winner: Mopeds are usually faster than e-bikes.